x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/add-an-ssl-certificate-to-exchange-2010.md

 ---

-# Add an SSL certificate to Exchange 2010
+# Add an SSL certificate to Exchange 2010 for migration to Exchange Online

 Some services, such as Outlook Anywhere, Cutover migration to Microsoft 365 or Office 365, and Exchange ActiveSync, require certificates to be configured on your Exchange 2010 server.
 This article shows you how to configure an SSL certificate from a third-party certificate authority (CA).